 INGREDIENTS FOR VEGAN BLUE CHEESE DRESSING:

-1/4 block of firm or extra firm tofu*
+- 1/4 block of firm or extra firm tofu*

-dash of garlic powder
+- Dash of garlic or onion powder

-1/4 tsp. tahini (sesame seed paste)*
+- 1/4 tsp. tahini (sesame seed paste)*

-fresh lemon juice*
+- Fresh lemon juice*

 *Regarding the tofu, it didn’t say whether to press it or not, so I did not press it (just drained it).